- About Us

 In support of Governments endeavour for bringing sense of responsibility and responsiveness to the public, the GEB was unbundled, wherein power generation capacity was entrusted to Gujarat State Electricity Corporation Limited (GSECL).

-With the modest capacity of 315 MW in 1960, GSECL now has 5008 MW power capacity comprising coal, gas, oil, lignite, hydro and wind power.
+With the modest capacity of 315 MW in 1960, GSECL now has 5541 MW power capacity comprising coal, gas, lignite, hydro ,wind power,and solar.

-Per capita consumption of electrical energy in the state in 2011-12 was at 1519.12 units which is almost double of All India average.
+Per capita consumption of electrical energy in the state in 2017-18 was at 2007 units.

 In its endeavour for supporting Clean Climatic Initiatives, GSECL has always remained on fore-front.
 For sustainable ecology, gas is the most viable solution in the available scenario.
 GSECL has more than 700 MW of Gas Based Power generation capacity.
 In addition to Gas Based Power Plants, GSECL has also installed wind farm and also commissioned solar based Power Plant.
 In order to ensure compliance with the environmental issues, follow-up actions for energy conservation through energy audit is done.